myueen/a02-java-thread/README.md

     - Methods:
         - pickUpFork()
         - putDownFork()
-        - isInUsed()
+        - isInUse()

-2. Spagehetti - Boolean array
+2. Spaghetti - Boolean array
-    - true: spaghetti has not emptied
+    - true: Spaghetti has not been eaten.
-    - false: spaghetti has emptied (i.e., eaten by a philosopher)
+    - false: Spaghetti has been eaten.

-3. Table - Philosopher array
+3. Table
-    - an array storing all five philosopher.
+    - All five philosophers.

 4. Philosopher - Java Class extends Thread
     - Fields: